fbef0102/L4D1_2-Plugins/l4dinfectedbots/readme.md

 		// Turn on the plugin in these game modes.
 0=All, 1=Coop/Realism, 2=Survival, 4=Versus, 8=Scavenge.
 Add numbers together.
 		l4d_infectedbots_modes_tog "0"

+		// If 1, (Chatbox) Announce current plugin status when the number of alive survivors changes. l4d_infectedbots_announce_chat "1"

+		// If 1, (Server Console) Announce current plugin status when the number of alive survivors changes. l4d_infectedbots_announce_server "0"

 		// Toggle whether Infected HUD is active or not. l4d_infectedbots_infhud_enable "1"